The Cosmic Web from Perturbation Theory: Introduction

 Machine learning techniques applied to large training data sets (of thousands of $N$-body simulations for a given cosmology) have emerged as an alternative to approximate gravity solvers \citep{2019PNAS..11613825H,2021PNAS..11820324D,2022arXiv220604594J}.
-For a review of numerical methods in LSS modelling, see \citet[][]{2022LRCA....8....1A}.

-This letter presents a novel approach to modelling the cosmic web, as explained in the following sections.
+(For a review of numerical methods in LSS modelling, see \citet[][]{2022LRCA....8....1A}.)
+This work presents a novel approach to modelling the cosmic web by extending LPT approaches to an Eulerian framework.
+In the second section, we briefly review the theoretical background.
+In third section, we present the methodology, emphasising the ultraviolette regularisation, the Eulerian extension of LPT and the vorticity corrections.
+Section four discusses the numerical results.
+Finally, in section five, we present our conclusions.